SunMind/TripAdvisor/README.md

-# Spring Boot H2 Database CRUD: Building Rest API with Spring Data JPA
+# Trip Advisor restful application with a purpose to get a list of items needed for any kind of trip

- Trip Advisor restful application with a purpose to get a list of items needed for any kind of trip.
+Spring Boot H2 Database CRUD: Building Rest API with Spring Data JPA.

 Used technologies such as:
 - Spring Boot v3